begyyal/xjs_node/README.md

     const context = http.newContext();
     res = await context.get("https://begyyal.net/1");
     // this request sends with cookies that is set by precedent requests.
-    // in POST, payload is treated as json if it is an object. res = await context.post("https://begyyal.net/2", { a: "b" });
+    // in POST, payload is treated as json if it is an object. (but also Stream is acceptable.) res = await context.post("https://begyyal.net/2", { a: "b" });
 })();
 ```